 Over the next few decades, you can find stories of stolen buses crashing into chicken coups in Maryland, people absconding with vehicles in LA and Calgary while drivers were taking bathroom breaks, and many cases of up-to-no-good teenagers stealing unlocked buses and going on joyrides, which go unnoticed by transit agencies – sometimes for hours.

 In most of these stories the thief gets arrested and the agency is inconvenienced, perhaps embarrassed.
 The truth of the matter is that it’s only a matter of time before people get seriously hurt, and when this happens the price the agency will pay in terms of liability and public perception will be severe.
 It will expose the agency to a barrage of questions from the media and from riders asking why steps weren’t taken to ensure the safety of the public.
 And let’s not forget the actual cost which will be thousands, if not millions of dollars in legal fees and payouts.

 Secure Bus Technology designed to keep your operators and passengers safe

 The fact of the matter is that most agencies tend not to think about the kind of technology they need to secure their fleet until its too late.
 Most call their ITS provider once something has already gone awry, after they’ve had an incident, or when the press gets wind of an incident and informs the public.

 Securing the safety of riders, operators, and the public should be a top priorities for every agency, regardless of size.
-If the technology exists for an operator to covertly alert dispatch of an emergency, for dispatch to bring a stolen vehicle to a safe stop, to prevent the transmission from engaging without proper access credentials, to prevent theft and enhance security, shouldn’t all agencies be considering it as a basic cost of doing business?
+If the technology exists for an operator to covertly alert dispatch of an emergency, to prevent the transmission from engaging without proper access credentials, to prevent theft and enhance security, shouldn’t all agencies be considering it as a basic cost of doing business?
 We certainly think so.